This is not a neutral reflection. It is a deliberate intervention.

 Therefore, I am deeply concerned by the continued involvement of organisations such as ATC in the event of the Surry University.
 The interest group play a significant role in shaping a constructed narrative of the translation industry and the broader discourse around what counts as legitimate knowledge in the field.
 Their presence lends authority to particular ways of talking about the industry.
 What is being reproduced—across events, reports, and collaborations—is a reassuring narrative: the industry is evolving, “opportunities” exist, collaboration is key, and the future belongs to adaptable professionals.
 But this framing comes at a cost.
 It risks obscuring the ethical responsibilities of commercial actors, normalising outsourcing practices known to depress wages and working conditions, and reinforcing a version of the industry in which structural problems are softened or displaced.
 The result is a consensus-oriented space where critique exists but is carefully contained.
 Even when issues such as fair pay are mentioned, they are often framed as matters of advocacy or individual concern, rather than as central analytical problems requiring structural explanation.

 What emerges across these discussions is a consistent pattern.
-Precarity is acknowledged but downplayed.
-It is framed as something to navigate rather than something to confront.
-Translators are encouraged to be resilient, adaptable, entrepreneurial.
-Meanwhile, far less attention is given to those with the power to shape the conditions under which translators work—large language service providers, platform operators, and industry intermediaries.
+Precarity is acknowledged but downplayed—something to navigate rather than confront.
+Translators are encouraged to be resilient, adaptable, entrepreneurial, while far less attention is given to those with the power to shape working conditions—large language service providers, platform operators, and industry intermediaries.
 This matters because narratives are not neutral.
 They shape how problems are understood, and therefore what kinds of solutions appear possible.
-If the issue is framed as individual adaptation, then the solution lies in skills and mindset.
-If the issue is structural, then the conversation must turn to power, regulation, labour rights, and accountability.
-At present, that second conversation remains underdeveloped.
+If the issue is framed as individual adaptation, then the solution is implied to be in skills and mindset.
+If it is understood as structural, then the conversation must turn to power, regulation, labour rights, and accountability.
+At present, that second conversation remains sidelined.

-This raises a broader question about the role of academia.
-Is it to describe the world as it is presented by dominant actors, or to interrogate the structures that produce inequality—even when that is uncomfortable?
+This, in turn, raises a broader question about the role of academia.
+Is it to describe the world as presented by dominant actors, or to interrogate the structures that produce inequality—even when that is uncomfortable?
 For me, the answer is clear.
 Academia is not simply about amplifying convenient narratives; it is about producing knowledge that serves the public good.
-That includes the responsibility to speak truth to power, not just to engage with it.
+That includes the responsibility to speak truth to power, not just to engage with it and amplify its rhetoric.

-I am aware that writing in this way can be perceived as contentious.
-But this is not about individuals.
-It is about a pattern that I have now seen repeated across multiple contexts.
-And it is about a choice.
-I cannot ignore the fact that financial insecurity is increasingly documented in academic research, yet often obscured or naturalised as if it were inevitable.
+I am aware that writing in this way may be perceived as contentious.
+But this is not about individuals; it is about a pattern repeated across multiple contexts.
+Financial insecurity is increasingly documented in academic research, yet often obscured or naturalised as if it were inevitable.
 In my own PhD research, a significant proportion of public service interpreters reported that they do not earn enough to meet their basic needs.
-This is not an isolated issue; it is a structural condition with profound implications for dignity, wellbeing, and rights.
-Writing this publicly is therefore a way of making that structure visible.
-Because once something is visible, it becomes harder to dismiss.
-At the very least, it becomes harder to say: “we did not know.”
+This is not an isolated issue, but a structural condition with profound implications for dignity, wellbeing, and rights.
+Making this visible is therefore essential—because once visible, it becomes harder to dismiss, or to claim that “we did not know.”

 If collaboration between academia and industry is to be meaningful, it cannot be treated as an unquestioned good.
 It must be conditional, transparent, and explicitly oriented towards improving labour conditions.
 Otherwise, there is a real risk that academic work—however unintentionally—contributes to the normalisation of the very inequalities it should be examining.
 There is also a broader question that remains largely unaddressed: what happens to those who are displaced or marginalised by technological change and deepening precarity?
 This cannot be answered through narratives of adaptability alone.

 I also want to be clear about where I am coming from.
 I studied political science and trained in journalism, and I continue to work as a broadcast interpreter covering major international events, alongside my academic research.
-These experiences shape how I understand knowledge, power and responsibility.
+These experiences shape how I understand knowledge, power, and responsibility.
 In journalism, credibility is not built through alignment, but through questioning, verification, and a commitment to getting as close as possible to the truth.
-It requires challenging authority and refraining from amplifying propagandas.
+It requires challenging authority and resisting the amplification of convenient narratives.
 Academia shares that responsibility.
-It requires critical distance from powerful actors, openness to disagreement, and a willingness to examine whose interests are being served by particular narratives.
+It requires critical distance from powerful actors, openness to disagreement, and a willingness to examine whose interests are being served.
 If it loses that, it risks becoming something else entirely.

 About the author